Markets

 The substance layer: plain-English 101 entries that explain the concepts behind our signals, glossary terms a quant desk would assume you know, and deep-research briefs on single themes.
 Every scoring decision on the site traces back to a framework documented here.

-Lab · Quant dashboards
+Lab · Quant dashboards LIVE

 Lab status